HPV vaccination in Japan: Media silence and gradual recovery

-During the years following the suspension of proactive HPV vaccine recommendations in Japan, mainstream media provided limited sustained coverage, even as vaccination rates dropped below 1%.
+During the years following the suspension of proactive HPV vaccine recommendations in Japan, mainstream media provided limited sustained coverage.
 Commentators have described this prolonged silence as a distinctive feature of the Japanese case.
 As evidence supporting vaccine safety and efficacy accumulated, public anxiety gradually softened.
 A media analysis noted that coverage became more balanced around 2020, helping to shift public sentiment and enabling the resumption of government recommendations.

-This prolonged silence has been attributed in part to Japan’s kisha club (press club) system, an exclusive network of reporters affiliated with government ministries and agencies.
-The system has been criticized for promoting uniform, press-release-based reporting and discouraging independent or investigative journalism.
-During the suspension period, many media outlets repeated administrative announcements and anecdotal reports without referencing academic literature or international safety data.
-Even after scientific consensus confirmed vaccine safety, corrective reporting remained limited.
-Reporters Without Borders has cited the kisha club system as a structural factor limiting press freedom in Japan.
+Japan’s kisha club (press club) system is an exclusive network of reporters affiliated with government ministries and agencies.
+It has been criticized for promoting uniform, press-release-based reporting and for discouraging independent or investigative journalism and is often cited as a structural factor limiting press freedom in Japan.
+Masami Kojima, a journalist and former Mainichi Shimbun reporter, said that when he wanted to write about Riko Muranaka's 2017 John Maddox Prize, his editor at the time blocked the piece, citing fear of protests from citizen advocacy groups.
+He noted that around that time, after the Sankei Shimbun published an article on the HPV vaccine's effectiveness, a protest letter was posted at the MHLW press club.

 A 2025 computational analysis of social media discourse identified key shifts in public sentiment in 2013, 2016, and 2020, corresponding to major policy and media events.
 Using large language models, the study found that misinformation peaked in 2012 and stabilized thereafter, while discourse around vaccine effectiveness gradually increased.
 The authors also noted that HPV vaccine experiences were frequently invoked in discussions about COVID-19 vaccination, suggesting a cross-vaccine influence on public attitudes.